What does the theory of evolution state?

 In the Psalms, what do the Heavens declare?

-This law states that anything organized tends to become disorganized over time.
+This law of thermodynamics states that anything organized tends to become disorganized over time.

 According to Psalm 24, what belongs to the Lord?